pinholeye/TheMiners/README.md

 The first prediction data set was downloaded with the following link: https://offenedaten-koeln.de/dataset/bundestagswahl-2017-koeln

-For the Clustering the following dataset were used: <br>
+For the Clustering the following dataset were used: Munchen2017Prozente.csv, Hamburg2017Prozente.csv, Frankfurt2017Prozente.csv, Dresden2017Prozente.csv

 For the logistic regression the following dataset was used: DataLogisticRegression.csv and for the prediction: Köln2017Prozente.csv <br>